Hello everyone!

 Enabling drivers in PHP.ini

-# Create the extension configuration files
+# Create extension configuration files

 echo "extension=sqlsrv.so" > /etc/php/8.5/mods-available/sqlsrv.ini